HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 1- I suspect that mildew-contained cherry leaves have clear signs on their surface to differentiate them from the uninfected leaves.
 - An average image and varability image study can help to investigate it.

-2- I suggest that images of mildew-contained cherry leaves will have enough differences compared with uninfected leaves in order to train the model with an image dataset.
+2- I suggest that images of mildew-contained cherry leaves will have several differences compared with uninfected leaves in order to train the model with an image dataset.
 - The dataset will be analysed using train, validation, and test techniques to investigate the accuracy of image identification.

-2- Based on the company analysis, the manual evaluation of a cherry tree takes 30 minutes for only a few samples of tree leaves to verify that the leaf tree is healthy or has powdery mildew.
-This study will not only be beneficial for the comapany to reduce the time required to visualize the disease, but also ensure that the detection of mildew is scalable.

-- The detailed validation process will be displayed in the dashboad.

 3- The sample dataset contains images classified as infected and uninfected leaves.
 - The binary classification will be the best way to determine the difference between infected and uninftected leaves.